gitpan/App-I18N/README.md

 extract message from files and start a web server:

     $ po server --dir lib --dir share/static --lang en

+### For PHP Developers

+If you are using gettext extension for your application, You should use --locale option to generate locale structure.

+And `maketext/l10n.php` file for l10n helper class and functions.

 ## **TODO**